coolguy249abc-source/PyPass/README.md

 # PyPass
 This is a Python module I made for generating passwords!
 It's my first ever python module.

-** POST NOTE: SOME DUDE ALREADY HAS THE NAME "PYPASS" SO IM RENAMING THE PYPI PAGE TO "PYGENKEY" **
+** POST NOTE: SOME DUDE ALREADY HAS THE NAME "PYPASS" SO IM RENAMING THE PYPI PAGE TO "PYKEYGEN" **

 ## Dependencies
 Here are all the dependencies (dependency) you need to install: